-If you’d like to learn more about lead generation, check out our Beginner’s Guide to B2B Lead Generation.
-Its jam packed with the top lead generation channels you should be using, maximizing & optimizing content, best practices, making social media work for you, helpful free tools and much more.
+If you’d like to learn more about lead generation, check out our Beginner’s Guide to B2B Lead Gen. It is packed with the top lead generation channels you should be using, maximizing & optimizing content, best practices, making social media work for you, helpful free tools, and much more.

-You can also download our free guide below about the 30 greatest lead generation tips and tricks...
+You can also download our free guide, the 30 greatest lead generation tips and tricks below.